NVIDIAGameWorks/Streamline_Sample/README.md

 - Vulkan SDK

 ## To get this project setup:

 1. Ensure you have CMake 3.20+ and the vulkan sdk (https://vulkan.lunarg.com) on your system.
 2. Ensure that a VK-compatible dxc.exe is available in your system `PATH`.
 The best way to do this is to install a recent (1.2.198.1 or newer) Vulkan SDK from https://www.vulkan.org/ and ensure that its `bin` directory is in the build machine's system `PATH`.
 3. Clone this repository, then run in the commandline: `git submodule update --init --recursive`
-4. Copy your streamline SDK contents (`bin`, `lib`, `include` and, optionally, `scripts`) into the `streamline` folder
+4. Copy your streamline SDK contents (`bin`, `lib`, `include` and, optionally, `scripts`) into the `streamline` folder 4.a If you have built the Streamline SDK from source, you must run the SDK's package.bat script in order to prepare all the Streamline SDK files to be used within the sample app.
+After running the SDK's package script, the SDK files will be placed in `_sdk`  (unless you specified the -dir commandline option).
+Copy the entire contents of the `_sdk` folder to the sample app's `streamline` folder.
+    4.b If you are using a prebuilt Streamline SDK, copy the entire contents of the SDK to the sample app's `streamline` folder.
 5. Use Cmake to make the project solution (or use `make.bat`).
 Cmake will attempt to locate plugins by searching first the `streamline/bin/x64` and then the `streamline/bin/x64/development` folders for `sl.interposer.dll`.
 If found, it will load all SL plugin DLLs from the folder where `sl.interposer.dll` was located.
 6. Open the solution and build (or use `build.bat`)
 7. Run the executable (or use `run.bat`)

 ## Integration notes
 - D3D11 and D3D12 are integrated using the advanced 'hooking' mechanism by which we have two seperate native/proxy devices and swapchains that are passed into specific api calls.
 We statically link sl.interposer.lib instead of D3D libs.